Image 1

-What is a UPS (Uninterruptible Power Supply)?
+What Is a UPS (Uninterruptible Power Supply)?

 What Is a Portable Power Station?

+If you often go camping, you must have heard what is a portable power station.
 A portable power station (PPS), also known as a backup supply source, is a device that stores energy in batteries.
 It can keep this electricity in reserve until needed.

 A PPS generally includes one or more AC outlets and may have USB ports and DC outputs.
 Think of it as a mini version of a UPS you can take wherever you go.
 However, a PPS won’t automatically kick on in a power outage.
 You’ll have to manually hook them up to whatever devices you want to charge.